mlhubber/mlmodels/rain/README.rst

 To install and run the pre-built model::

   $ pip install mlhub
-  $ ml install rain-tomorrow
+  $ ml install rain
-  $ ml configure rain-tomorrow
+  $ ml configure rain
-  $ ml demo rain-tomorrow
+  $ ml demo rain

 This model comes from the Essentials of Data Science by Graham Williams `<https://bit.ly/essentials_data_science>`_.
 Further support